Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

         No tax key from automatic accounts will be added to split postings.

 - *Saved personal accounts length*
     Click the drop-down list to select the appropriate option.
 The account length refers to the number of characters used to define personal accounts and intends to avoid exporting incomplete account numbers.
-A account number length between 5 and 9 characters can be selected.
+An account number length between 5 and 9 characters can be selected.

 - *DATEV advisor number*
     Enter the DATEV advisor number.